 Fontainebleau Las Vegas Is Now Taking Reservations!

 Are you excited yet to experience this stunning new resort?
 Fontainebleau Las Vegas has just started taking room reservations for stays starting from December 16th, 2023 onwards.
-Be one of the first to stay at this extravagant Vegas property by making your reservation on their official website!
+Be one of the first to stay at this extravagant Vegas property by making your reservation now!